 The Alternative Dispute Resolution (ADR) (negotiation-mediation-arbitration) amendments relate to the procedure for resolution of construction disputes.
-The OAA continues to have serious concerns that where the architect is excluded from the arbitration process, they may be unable to defend their position and in effect is tried in absentia.
+The OAA continues to have serious concerns that where the Certificate of Practice holder is excluded from the arbitration process, they may be unable to defend their position and in effect be tried in absentia.